-What I wanted from my orange tree...The sweet scent of an orange blossom is magnetic.
-The first time I smelled the captivating scent, I was hooked.
-I rushed out to buy my own tree.
-Being a Midwesterner, I wasn’t sure how to care for such a tree, so I treated it the way I want to be treated.
+I rushed out to buy my an orange tree.
+I wasn’t sure how to care for such a tree, so I treated it the way I want to be treated.
 Every day I visited the tree.
 I stroked its branches and fought off the bees that swarmed its beautiful blossoms.
 Quite often, I got stung, but it was a small price to pay for the safety of my lovely tree.

 I put the tree first, and often ate only after she did.
 We decided on a steady diet of fertilizer.
 Again, being from the north, I had this product that worked great for tomatoes, which are pretty much the same, right?
 I spent hours dreaming of our bright orange future – juice, zest, marmalade, and a lifetime of heavenly blossoms.
 Months passed and although I was tired and hungry, I fought through my own fatigue to care for my tree.